SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Code design and implementation choices

 The ability of \swift to perform computations concurrently with \MPI communications reduces idle time, but the actual situation is somewhat more complex.
 In reality, the \MPI library as well as the lower software layers interacting with the communication hardware also need to use CPU cycles to process the messages and perform the required copies in memory, so that a complete overlap of communications and computations is not feasible.
 This is often referred to as the \MPI progression problem.
+Such wasted time can for instance be seen as blank gaps between tasks on Fig.~\ref{fig:design:task_graph_mpi}.
 The extra cost incurred can vary dramatically between different implementations of the \MPI protocol and depending on the exact hardware used.
 A similar bottleneck can occur when certain sub-grid models requiring many neighbour loops are used \citep[e.g.][]{Chaikin2023}.
 These may generate many back-and-forth communications with only little work to be done concurrently.

 We remark, however, that whilst the communications taking place during a time-step are all formally asynchronous, we still have a synchronisation point at the end of a step where all the compute nodes have to wait.
 This is necessary as we need all nodes to agree what the next time-step size is for instance.
 This can be detrimental in the cases where the time-step hierarchies become very deep (see below) and when only a handful of particles require updates every step.
 A strategy akin to the one used by the \codename{Dispatch} code \citep{dispatch}, where regions can evolve at independent rates, would remove this last barrier.
 In practice, thanks to our domain decomposition aiming to balance the work not the data (see \S \ref{ssec:dd}), this barrier is typically not a bottleneck for steps with a lot of work as the nodes all take a similar amount of time to reach this end-of-step barrier.